cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The February 28th release adds speed increases on Yacoin (high N-factor scrypt-jane) and on keccak for Kepler and Maxwell devices.
+That is all ;)

   The February 18th release fixes a crash when encountering newer compute capabilities such as 3.7 or 5.0.
 As 5.0 is reported by Maxwell